oss-roettger/HR_Encoder/README.md

 **What for?** HR_Encoder transfers your images into StyleGAN2's *W* space and enables you to apply [state of the art image manipulation](https://www.youtube.com/watch?v=9QuDh3W3lOY) to your own material.
 Simple computations on latent codes *w&#8407;∈W* create [fantastic effects](https://www.youtube.com/watch?v=jdTICDa_eAI) in the StyleGAN2-generated images.

 **What is new?** In contrast to Dmitry Nikitko's [original encoder](https://github.com/Puzer/stylegan-encoder), HR_Encoder uses the StyleGAN2 discriminator model itself instead of the VGG16 model to preserve high level image features during encoding - resulting in latent codes *w&#8407;* for very sharp and detailed images.<br>
-BTW: this approach leads to a more consice algorithm without need of complicated image similarity metrics.
+BTW: this approach leads to a more consice algorithm without the need of complicated image similarity metrics.

 **Is the encoding lossless?** No, not at all.
 But StyleGAN2 generates naturally looking images very similar to your input images, although details might be missing or could be artificially invented.